ResearchBureau/midom/README.md

 talk about multiple deidentifying processess, their differences, their characteristics.

 ## For whom?
 People developing or maintaining image deidentification pipelines.
-Niche, but existent nonetheless.

 ## What is it?
 An information model first and foremost.
 Concept definitions with clear descriptions of